The Digital health breakthrough

 We are also starting to see this with the rise in popularity of wearable medical devices which can track factors such as movement, heart rate, and sleep.

 Some limitations must be accounted for before these products/devices become more mainstream such as creating user-friendly systems and higher security for patient data.

 The E-Health field has already seen an immense increase in growth and popularity since the start of COVID-19.
 As the world was forced to change, the E-Health field adjusted quickly and began innovating to solve problems.
 This push to promptly shift the healthcare industry caused the field to advance overnight in ways that otherwise would have taken years to accomplish.

 The world has not only become more comfortable with the use of everyday technology, but many prefer contactless options, even when it comes to healthcare.

 Additionally, E-Health options can be more affordable than traditional medicine, as it eliminates many labor aspects of the industry.
-Because of this, E-Health options will continue to rise in popularity as more funding goes into the E-Health and digital health research and development of different health products that can help with diagnostics, treatments, and cures.
+Because of this, E-Health options will continue to rise in popularity as more funding goes into the E-Health and digital health research and the development of different health products that can help with diagnostics, treatments, and cures.

 As the industry continues to grow, developers need to keep in mind the mandatory regulatory requirements to achieve in order to sell these digital health solutions in the markets.

 These E-Health regulatory requirements include milestones such as: